 Note that all three rules are enabled if both w\incr and w\decr are being assigned.
-The descending\urgency attribute ensures that in this case the first rule is given priority over the other two.
+The attribute descending\urgency ensures that in this case the first rule is given priority over the other two.

 When we execute the code, the displayed outputs indeed show the same behavior as the previous two examples.